ym2612198x/OSEP-Assets/README.md

 Script to perform a caesar encryption on STDOUT.

+### cmd-encrypt.py

+Script to encode PowerShell commands into base64 for easier transport.

 ### CustomPrintSpoof

 Modified SharpSpoolTrigger to escalate to an interactive SYSTEM prompt on the current machine if no arguments are given.